RenderKit/embree/doc/src/compilation.md

 + `EMBREE_TBB_COMPONENT`: The component/library name of Intel® Threading
   Building Blocks (TBB).
-Embree searches for this library name (default: tbb) when TBB is used as tasking system.
+Embree searches for this library name (default: tbb) when TBB is used as the tasking system.

 + `EMBREE_TBB_POSTFIX`: If Intel® Threading Building Blocks (TBB) is used as a tasking system, link to tbb<EMBREE_TBB_POSTFIX>.(so,dll,lib).